 It’s a tiny point, minuscule even, but I would have liked a little more info about what firmware this thing runs.

 The latest offering from these guys has been making a lot of noise recently for all the right reasons.
 I’m determined to find you the best budget 4k graphics card so what better manufacturer to begin with?

-I absolutely loved the overall look and feel of this card; sometimes aesthetics is important right?
+I loved the overall look and feel of this card; sometimes aesthetics is important right?
 However, more importantly, is that it comes with an impressive 5 GHz clock speed.
 That should ensure you can push it without resorting to over-clocking and having to deal with the extra heat generated.
 For me, it’s ideal if you want to be able to build a reliable long term gaming machine on a tight budget.
 Furthermore, because it has a 64-bit bus, I don’t think you’re ever going to have to sacrifice performance.

 A great piece of budget tech that does precisely what it says.
 If you want to find the cheap graphics card, then this card has to be on your shortlist.
 Take a closer look after reading about the other 4 and then decide for yourself.

 RAM: 2GB GDDR5 | Memory Bus Width: 64 bits | Memory Clock Speed: 1,518 MHz | Memory Clock: 6008 MHz | Power consumption: 30 W | Item Dimensions: 5.8 x 4.1 x 1.5 in.No known compatibility issues no matter which OS you’re running